-Electrical and Lights - Power Supply Harnesses (engine, Transmission, etc.)
+Electrical and lights - Power supply harnesses (engine, transmission, etc.)

-Check for worn or damaged insulation, corroded terminals, frayed wires, and oil or fluid leaks on the connectors or wiring.
-(Refer to Electrical System on page 206 for maintenance instructions.)
+- Check for worn or damaged insulation, corroded terminals, frayed wires, and oil or fluid leaks on the connectors or wiring.
+(Refer to Electrical System on page 232 for maintenance instructions.) - Wash to remove excess grease.
+(Refer to Electrical System on page 232 for maintenance instructions.)

-Heating and Air Conditioning - Air Conditioner
+Heating and Air Conditioning - Heater and air conditioner

-• Operate the system.
-(Refer to Heater and Air Conditioner Maintenance on page 226 for maintenance instructions.)
+• Perform the checks listed.
+(Refer to Heater and Air Conditioner Maintenance on page 255 for maintenance instructions.)